ericpar234/noteri/README.md

 ### Markdown Viewer

 View markdown documents.
 Will search for backlinks in path.
+Prints title at top of documents.

 ### Command Pallet